Is hugelkultur in Scandinavia a good idea?

 Apples, pear, plum and cherry trees are very common to plant and have in gardens in Scandinavia.
 These and other fruit trees one might find suitable can benefit from the environment hugelkultur beds will provide.

 If one has a very large hugelkultur bed most people with experience with permaculture would most likely warn about planting trees in the middle of such a mound.
 Trees should be planted at the edge of hugelkultur beds to benefit from collected moisture and nutrients.
-The trees may also benefit from the wind breaking aspect the mounds might prove.
+The trees may also benefit from the wind-breaking aspect the mounds might prove.
 This is something you won’t get if you attempt to plant trees on the top of the raised beds.

 Edible bushes and shrubs

-We also have berry bushes such as blueberry bushes, raspberry bushes, currant shrubs, black currant bushes
+We also have berry bushes such as blueberry bushes, raspberry bushes, currant shrubs, black currant bushes and gooseberry bushes.

 Blueberry bushes